lefeck/ubuntu-autoinstall-generator-tools/README.md

 done
 exit 0
 ```

-Then, you also need to add the following parameter to the late-command section and user-data section configuration field in user-data, for example:
+Note: If you use the -j parameter, the following parameters are dynamically injected into the late-commands and user-data configuration section, without human intervention. exclude packages configuration section.

 ```yaml
 #cloud-config